nhathuyzrv/NekusoraCinema/README.md

 # Stopping the Development Environment

-To shut the project down cleanly:
+To shut the project down properly:

 1. Stop the frontend with `Ctrl+C`
 2. Stop the Django backend with `Ctrl+C`